derickongeri/MISLAND/source/Introduction/general_information.rst

 Get in touch with the team
 --------------------------
-Contact the OSS.LDMS team with any comments or suggestions.
-If you have specific bugs to report or improvements to the tool that you would like to suggest, you can also submit them in the issue tracker on Github for OSS.LDMS.
+Contact the MISLAND-North Africa team with any comments or suggestions.
+If you have specific bugs to report or improvements to the tool that you would like to suggest, you can also submit them in the issue tracker on Github for MISLAND-North Africa.

 Authors
 -------
-The OSS.LDMS Project is a partnership between OSS and LocateIT under the Global Monitoring for Environment and Security and Africa(GMES & Africa) and is co-funded by the African Union and the European Union.
+The MISLAND-North Africa Project is a partnership between OSS and LocateIT under the Global Monitoring for Environment and Security and Africa(GMES & Africa) and is co-funded by the African Union and the European Union.

-Contributors to the documentation and to OSS.LDMS include Derick ONGERI, Grace AMONDI, Vivianne META, Toure SOULEYMANE, Seth NYAWACHA, Simon NDARAU, Mustapha MIMOUNI, Nabil KHATRA, Amjed TAIEB and Haithem REJEB.
+Contributors to the documentation and to MISLAND-North Africa include Derick ONGERI, Grace AMONDI, Vivianne META, Toure SOULEYMANE, Seth NYAWACHA, Simon NDARAU, Mustapha MIMOUNI, Nabil KHATRA, Amjed TAIEB and Haithem REJEB.

 	.. image:: /_static/Images/partners.png
 	   :height: 94